-While Peter was traveling throughout those regions, once he went to the coastal plain to visit the believers who lived in the town of Lydda.
-There he met a man whose name was Aeneas.
+32 While Peter was traveling throughout those regions, once he went to the coastal plain to visit the believers who lived in the town of Lydda.
+33 There he met a man whose name was Aeneas.
 Aeneas had not been able to get up from his bed for eight years because he was paralyzed.
-Peter said to him, "Aeneas, Jesus Christ heals you!
+34 Peter said to him, "Aeneas, Jesus Christ heals you!
 Get up and roll up your mat!"
 Right away Aeneas stood up.
 35 Most of the people who lived in Lydda and on Sharon Plain saw Aeneas after the Lord had healed him, so they believed in the Lord Jesus.

-In the town of Joppa there was a believer whose name was Tabitha. name in the Greek language was Dorcas.
+36 In the town of Joppa there was a believer whose name was Tabitha. name in the Greek language was Dorcas.
 She was always doing good deeds for poor people by giving them things that they needed.
-During the time that Peter was in Lydda, she became sick and died.
+37 During the time that Peter was in Lydda, she became sick and died.
 Some women there washed her body according to the Jewish custom.
 Then they covered her body with cloth and placed it in an upstairs room in her house.

-Lydda was near the city of Joppa, so when the disciples heard that Peter was still in Lydda, they sent two men to go to Peter.
+38 Lydda was near the city of Joppa, so when the disciples heard that Peter was still in Lydda, they sent two men to go to Peter.
 When they arrived where Peter was, they urged him, "Please come immediately with us to Joppa!"
-Peter When the other believers heard that they got ready right away and went with them. were planning to kill him, some of them When he arrived at the house in Joppa, took Saul down to the city of Caesarea. they took him to the upstairs room where There they put him on a ship going to Tar- Dorcas' body was lying.
+39 Peter When the other believers heard that they got ready right away and went with them. were planning to kill him, some of them When he arrived at the house in Joppa, took Saul down to the city of Caesarea. they took him to the upstairs room where There they put him on a ship going to Tar- Dorcas' body was lying.
 All the widows there stood around him.
 They were cry-poor people.
 Those things have been like ing and showing him the tunics and other a memorial offering to God.
 5 So now garments that Dorcas had made for peo- command some men to go to Joppa and ple while she was still alive. ter sent them all out of the room.
 Then mon whose other name is Peter.
-He is Then, turning toward her body, he said, who makes leather.
+6 He is he got down on his knees and prayed. staying with a man, also named Simon, Then, turning toward her body, he said, who makes leather.
 His house is near the "Tabitha, stand up!"
 Immediately she opened her eyes and, when she saw Peter, Cornelius had gone, he summoned two of she sat up.
-He grasped one of her hands and helped her to stand up.
-After he had summoned the believers and especially the widows among them to come back in, Soon people everywhere in Joppa knew about that miracle, and as a result many people believed in the Lord Jesus.
+41 He grasped one of her hands and helped her to stand up.
+After he had summoned the believers and especially the widows among them to come back in, he showed them that she was alive again. city of Joppa to ask Peter to come to Cae-42 Soon people everywhere in Joppa knew about that miracle, and as a result many people believed in the Lord Jesus.
 43 Peter stayed in Joppa many days with a man named Simon who made leather from animal skins.

-There was a man who lived in the city of Caesarea whose name was Cornelius.
+1 There was a man who lived in the city of Caesarea whose name was Cornelius.
 He was an officer who commanded one hundred men in a large group of Roman soldiers from Italy.
-He always tried to do what would please God; he and his entire household were non-Jews who habitually worshiped God.
+2 He always tried to do what would please God; he and his entire household were non-Jews who habitually worshiped God.
 He sometimes gave money to help poor Jewish people, and he prayed to God regularly.